Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case

 \subsection{Tactile Information Encoding and Decoding}

-To offer strong interactive and immersive user experiences, multimodal information, such as audio, video and tactile signals, should be transmitted between PTs and VTs in HDT via TI.
+To offer strong interactive and immersive user experiences, multimodal information, such as audio, video and tactile signals, should be transmitted between PTs and VTs in IC-HDT-ECoTI.
 While audio and video information are relatively straightforward to collect, tactile information usually involves complicated multimodal data, including force area, angle and size.
-This complexity makes the collection, encoding and decoding of tactile information significantly challenging.
+This complexity makes the collection, encoding and decoding significantly challenging.
 To this end, deadband coding technology \cite{ref3}, which encodes a tactile sample only if humans can notice any changes in tactile perception, may be employed to encode the collected information into discrete values in bits for efficient transmission and data processing.
-The encoded information is then transmitted through the network domain to the controlled domain, where it undergoes recognition, classification and analysis to be eventually decoded.
-Once executed in the controlled domain, the resulting tactile feedback is collected and encoded, and in turn transmitted back to the master domain for decoding.
+The encoded information is then transmitted through the edge interaction domain to the HDT domain, where it undergoes recognition, classification and analysis to be eventually decoded.
+Once executed in the HDT domain, the resulting feedback is collected and encoded, and in turn transmitted back to the physical master domain for decoding.
 All these complete the round-trip and closed-loop interactions.